hotnops/RemoteDebugView/README.md

 Additionally, many programs output *very* interesting information to the Debug buffer, and may assist operators in finding local vulnerabilities or information leakage.

 ... and then sometimes, you tested and tested, only to have your tool crash in target space.
-You *could* try to replicate the enivironment locally and trigger the issue, but why not throw just do it live?
+You *could* try to replicate the enivironment locally and trigger the issue, but why not just do it live?

 ![bill-o-reilly-we-will-do-it-live](https://user-images.githubusercontent.com/61955543/134563891-bfb5bc5f-b39a-4a6c-a26f-4612678d1535.gif)